freeCodeCamp/guide/src/pages/working-in-tech/remote-versus-onsite/index.md

 Some companies also have a physical office where you can go to work if you'd like, but allow you to work wherever.
 Recently there has been more movement from large companies, such as IBM, toward moving employees back to onsite employment.
 However, many large organizations are still very flexible and willing to let you work from home, or another convenient location.

+### Multiple Teams

+Larger companies may have a different version of the "in-between", where they have a number of different teams working  onsite, but in multiple different locations.
+For example, a team working onsite in New York and another team working onsite in Chicago.
+You can hang out with other team members in an office, but you also use remote working techniques (Slack, Skype, etc) to stay in contact and in sync with the other teams.
+The teams may all be working on the same project, or developing something independently against the same application or platform.

 ### More Information: